Jangor67/gpio_rest/Readme.md

-This python program aims to allow to control GPIO outputs using a rest interface
+This python program aims to allow to control GPIO outputs using a rest interface.
+It runs on a rather old Raspberry Pi B Rev 2.0 which is running Raspberry Pi OS or Raspbian 11 (Bullseye). *Note that 11 is outdated since it was released some time ago in 2021 and 12 (Bookworm) is already available since 2023.*

-Initial setup suggested by ChatGPT ;-)
+Initial setup and python code was suggested by ChatGPT ;-)

 # Setup